warrayquipsome/Chillax/Docs/FAQs.md

 ### 1. How to change the background/background image of CHILLAX?

 The steps are first `settings`, then go to the `VENCORD` Section and then `Themes`.
-Finally, click `Edit Quick CSS` which should open [Monaco](https://microsoft.github.io/monaco-editor/) code editor.
+Finally, click `Edit Quick CSS` which should open integrated (*Its already there not need for installation*) [Monaco](https://microsoft.github.io/monaco-editor/) code editor.
+Now using this Editor, you can easily edit css with hot reloading.
 See the below-attached screenshots:

 1. <img src="images/bg_change/go_to_settings.png" alt="whatever"/>